 For Men: Healthcare Providers Are Good for Your Health

-Men are missing the mark when it comes to managing their personal health.
-As a result, they are missing opportunities to find and deal with medical problems in their early stages.
+Men, you're missing the mark when it comes to managing your own health.
+As a result, you're missing the chance to find and deal with health problems in their early stages.
 This is when many conditions are more treatable and less threatening to overall health.

 What are they thinking?

-Men’s tendency to seek healthcare services only in “crisis” situations—and to see themselves as strong and healthy enough to skip checkups and recommended screenings—is no surprise to psychologists.
-Numerous studies have concluded that men of all ages are less likely than women to seek help for problems.
+Sometimes, men tend to seek healthcare only when there is a “crisis.”
+They may see themselves as strong and healthy enough to skip checkups and recommended screenings.
+Some research studies have found that men are less likely than women to seek help for health problems.
 This includes physical and emotional health issues.
 Some experts say this is a learned behavior.
-Many men are raised to act tough and independent, so they stay in control and hide their vulnerability.
-Therefore, they come to view themselves as protected from disease.
-Men also may fear that others will interpret their nonemergency healthcare provider’s visits as unmanly or weak.
-This is especially so if the men around them also avoid preventive medical care.
+Many men are raised to act tough and independent, so they stay in control and seem less vulnerable.
+They may come to view themselves as protected from disease.
+Men also may fear that others will think their healthcare provider visits are unmanly or weak.
+This is especially so if the men around them also don't get preventive health care.

 Screenings men can’t live without

-The U.S. Preventive Service Task Force and other medical organizations encourage men to go through regular health screenings to find serious health problems early.
+The U.S. Preventive Service Task Force and other health groups encourage men to have regular health screenings to find serious health problems early.
 Men should ask their healthcare provider about tests for the following:

 High cholesterol.
-Beginning at age 35, men should get their cholesterol checked regularly—at least every 5 years.
-Men younger than age 35 could benefit from cholesterol testing if they smoke, have high blood pressure or diabetes, or have a family history of heart disease.
+Starting at age 35, men who have no risk factors should get their cholesterol checked regularly.
+This means at least every 4 to 6 years.
+Men younger than age 35 could be helped by cholesterol testing if they have risk factors such as smoking, high blood pressure, diabetes, or a family history of heart disease.

 High blood pressure.
-All men should get their blood pressure checked at least every 2 years, or more often if recommended by a healthcare provider.
+All men age 20 and older should get their blood pressure checked at least every 2 years, or more often if recommended by a healthcare provider.

 Diabetes.
-Men should schedule a blood glucose test for diabetes if they have raised cholesterol or high blood pressure.
-They should also have this test if they notice signs of diabetes.
-These include frequent thirst and urination, extreme tiredness, and blurred vision.
+Men should get a blood glucose test for diabetes if they have higher-than-normal cholesterol or high blood pressure.
+They should also have this test if they have signs of diabetes.
+These include being thirsty often and needing to urinate often.
+Other symptoms include being very tired and having blurred vision.
 Healthy men should get screened every 3 years.
 This should start at age 45.

 Time for a new attitude

-Cardiovascular disease, lung cancer, stroke, and diabetes are among the leading causes of death for American men.
-The risk of developing these conditions can be reduced with a combination of a healthy lifestyle and regular medical care.
-Many disorders, like high blood pressure and high cholesterol, are “silent” illnesses.
-They do not cause telltale symptoms that may lead to a healthcare provider's visit.
-Routine checkups and screenings are critical for detecting hidden problems and staying healthy.
+The leading causes of death for U.S. men are heart disease, cancer (colorectal, testicular, prostate, and lung), stroke, lung disease, accidents, and diabetes.
+The risk of developing these conditions can be lowered with a healthy lifestyle, a healthy diet, regular exercise and regular health care.
+Many conditions such as high blood pressure and high cholesterol are “silent” illnesses.
+They don't cause symptoms that may lead to a healthcare provider's visit.
+Routine checkups and screenings are important for finding hidden problems and staying healthy.

 Tips for partners

-If the man you care about avoids preventive medical visits, don’t give up on encouraging him to put his health first.
-A spouse or significant other can influence a man's decision to see the healthcare provider.
+If the man you care about does not get preventive medical visits, keep encouraging him to put his health first.
+A spouse or other loved one can influence a man's decision to see their healthcare provider.